-15. The applicants complained that their return to Iraq would involve a violation of Articles 2 and 3 of the Convention.
+14. The applicant complained that his return to Iraq would involve a violation of Articles 2 and 3 of the Convention.
 These provisions read as follows:

 Article 2

 "1.
 Everyone's right to life shall be protected by law.
 No one shall be deprived of his life intentionally save in the execution of a sentence of a court following his conviction of a crime for which this penalty is provided by law.